dylan-lang/opendylan/documentation/getting-started/source/projects/index.rst

 Now the wizard offers different pages, which we don't explain here.
 We will keep clicking *Next* until we get to the last page of the wizard.
-This is the page for specifying source file headers, as we saw in `See The final page in the New Project wizard <projects.htm#27318>`_.
+This is the page for specifying source file headers, as we saw in `The final page in the New Project wizard`_.

 Click **Next** until the last page of the wizard appears.

 If you made any changes to this page last time, they will have been preserved.
 Whenever you click **Finish**, the wizard saves all these headers (except *Synopsis:* ) and some other details, and reinstates them next time you create a project.
-See `See Saving settings in the New Project wizard <projects.htm#23000>`_ for a list of the details that the wizard saves.
+See `Saving settings in the New Project wizard`_ for a list of the details that the wizard saves.

 Make any changes you want to here, and then click **Finish**.